 Finishing

-Surface treatment is a process to enhance the surface properties of materials.
+Finishing is a process to enhance the surface properties of materials.
 It uses methods like coating, plating, and heat - treatment.
 Ideal for improving corrosion resistance, wear resistance, and aesthetics, it's widely used in automotive, aerospace, and consumer goods industries.

 Introduction